Madi Edwards Showers In A Bikini In Sizzling New Update

 Madi Edwards‘ most recent Instagram share is getting noticed for more reasons than one.
-The model and social media influencer showed off her incredible body in a skimpy bikini for the January 11 social media update.
+The model and social media influencer showed off her incredible body in a skimpy bikini for the January 11 update.

-The post included a seconds-long clip that showed Madi rinsing off her figure.
+The post included a seconds-long clip of Madi rinsing off her body.
 A geotag in the update indicated that she was at the Hollow Coves – Coastline.
 It looked to be a beautiful day, and ample amounts of sunshine spilled over Madi’s figure.
 The background included a few tall palm trees and a bright blue sky.
-She stood in front of a rock-filled structure that was twice the size of her.
+She stood in front of a tall stone wall.
 She posed underneath a stone water feature, moving her body back and forth as she was drenched in water.
 She stood in profile for most of the video, treating her audience to a great view of her bombshell curves.

-Madi showed off her amazing figure in a tiny black bikini that did her nothing but favors.
+Madi showed off her amazing figure in a black bikini that did her nothing but favors.
 On her upper half, she wore a tiny, triangle top that was tight on her bust and treated her eager audience to a tease of sideboob.
-It had thin straps and a halterneck style that was tight over her shoulders and back, allowing her to show off her bronzed arms.
-The back of the suit also had a pair of thin ties that met a few inches below her shoulder blade and were tied in a dainty bow.
+It had a halterneck style and thin straps which went over her shoulders and around her back, allowing her to show off her bronzed arms.
+The back of the suit also had a pair of thin ties that connected a few inches below her shoulder blades and were tied in a dainty bow.

-The bottom of her suit was just as hot, and it did more showing than it did covering.
-It had a set of floss-like strings that were tied in front of her hips, highlighting her tiny waist while also showing off her shapely thighs.
-It had a cheeky cut that dipped into her backside, exposing her pert derriere in its entirety.
-The front of the garment was worn low on Madi’s navel, allowing her to show off her rock-hard abs.
+The bottom of her suit was just as hot, and it did more showing than covering.
+It had a set of floss-like strings that were tied in front of her hips, highlighting her trim waist while also displaying her shapely thighs.
+It had a cheeky cut that dipped into her backside, exposing her pert derriere.
+The front of the garment sat well below Madi’s navel, allowing her to show off her rock-hard abs.

 The model wore her long, blond locks down and soaking wet.
 She kept her accessories simple, rocking a pair of dainty hoop earrings and a necklace to match.
-Fans have not been shy about sharing their love over the sultry new update, and it’s accrued more than 11,000 likes and 100-plus comments.
+Fans have not been shy about showing their love for the sultry new update, and it’s accrued more than 11,000 likes and 100-plus comments.

 “Extremely Beautiful,” one follower gushed alongside a series of smiley faces.